 While not all of these departments are going to ask to see a marketing team’s KPIs in advance of campaign approval, the brand manager and possibly the heads of a business unit will definitely want to, especially before approving a major campaign.
 Therefore, while many marketers lean toward making KPIs as simple and easily achievable — or impossible to track — as possible, this isn’t actually the smartest approach.

 Even if you don’t agree with some of the metrics available from these platforms, you can choose the ones that are important and make sense to your campaign with minimal study.
-And from this, you can determine which channels are most effective to execute which parts of a campaign.
+And from this, you can determine which channels are most effective for executing which parts of a campaign.

 Some marketing experts use the term “intent-based KPIs,” and this is a good way to approach the process of creating KPIs.
 Instead of looking at the obvious, think: